WDD 131: Dynamic Web Fundamentals

 const button = document.querySelector('button');

-const list = document.querySelector('______'); // you need to fill in the blank to reference the HTML element that is a unordered list element.
+const list = document.querySelector('______'); // Fill in the blank to reference the unordered list element.

 6. Create a li element that will hold each entry's chapter title and an associated delete button.